state-hiu/cybergis-guides/1.0/cybergis-guides-osmextracts-1.0.md

 ##Initializing Extracts

 We now need to write the actual configuration files for what area and time period we want to extract.
-For the sake of this Guide let's execute an extraction for Khulna, Bandladesh.
+For the sake of this Guide let's execute an extraction for Khulna, Bangladesh.

 First, let's create a distinct folder to hold the scripts and configuration files for this extract project.